maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

          + Game Modification:   The user can change the change just by changing the values in some of the variables, this will modify the whole code without it breaking anywhere.
 Example, just changing the no of balls variable, changes the box numbers, places the balls in equal distances, changes the comparisons of positions etc. The values have been barely hardcoded.

-         + Resuse code from other assignments.
-I tried mofifying the one of the assignments to fit the game as an intro screen because the assignmnethas animation of balls to it.

 ### Encountered Problems